 - Developing and designing new products and services.

 - Releasing these new products and services.

 Innovation processes often have to be developed under pressure of the operational processes.
-To create more balance in the company strategy, it’s necessary to set separate objectives for these processes.
+To keep the company strategy balanced, it’s necessary to set separate objectives for these processes.

 Regulatory and social processes

 The fourth and last cluster of internal processes outlined by Kaplan and Norton are the social and regulatory processes.
 These help the organization retain the license to operate in their society.
 Consider aspects like environment, safety, health, good leadership, and taking social responsibility.

 The problem now is that the four types of processes are all important, but not equally important.
 When drawing the strategy map, the trick is separating the processes that are critical to the success of the company strategy (vital few versus trivial many).
 The selection of processes will therefore be different for every company or organization.
 Kaplan and Norton limit your freedom in this area too, however: according to them, every strategy map should contain and describe one or more process from every cluster.